chaos9520/panel-attack/CHAOS_README_FIRST.txt

 Latest updates
 ==========
 + Ported everything to the May 2024 version of stable.
++ Implemented an overtime mechanic, which I will call 'Chaos Mode'.
+  - Overtime starts at 2 minutes on the normal levels, but it starts right away on the Chaos Mode levels.
-+ Removed the Chaos Mode levels... for now.
++ Re-added the Chaos Mode levels for now.
 + Removed all Nintendo stuff.

-VERY IMPORTANT: This build is based on an older version of stable (May 2024)).
+VERY IMPORTANT: This build is based on an older version of stable (May 2024).

 The laundry list of changes off the top of my head:

 Client-Side Changes
 ==========
 + Levels on both classic and modern levels have been rebalanced so they scale in difficulty properly.
 Level 8 on this build is the closest to level 10 on the normal build.
 + Four new levels have been added, called the Chaos Modes.
-The Chaos Modes basically replace EX Mode; matches on these levels will be much shorter compared to the normal levels [temporarily removed].
+The Chaos Modes basically replace EX Mode; matches on these levels will be much shorter compared to the normal levels.
 + Garbage margin has been implemented in versus modes.
 The more garbage a player has built up in their queue, the less stop and shake time they get.
 + 'Speed margin' has been implemented into Endless; higher rise speed equates to less stop time.
 + The garbage system has been changed.